What Is Bounce Rate And How to Improve Yours in 2023

 You may find that, when comparing exit rate vs bounce rate, the two metrics are very similar.
 Or you may find that they are very different.
 No two sites are the same, and no two pages are the same, either.

 For additional reading on this topic, Google has an excellent comparison page on Exit Rate vs Bounce Rate that you may find helpful.

-What does bounce rate mean for you when it's high?
+If you keep asking what does it mean when your pages have a high bounce rates?
 When a page has (or several pages have) a high bounce rate, it simply means that visitors are leaving without visiting other pages of the site.

 Is a high bounce rate bad?

 Typically, if a page has a high bounce rate, it means that those visiting it aren’t being engaged by the website in some way—either because they found what they were looking for and their search is done (which isn’t necessarily a bad thing), or because they didn’t find what they wanted and are going to try another site instead.

 Ultimately, you want your bounce rates to be lower rather than higher, because the longer you can keep a user on your site, the more likely they are to convert and become a customer, buy something, or fill out a form.
 That’s why you should be aware of what your bounce rates are, and focus your efforts on improving them rather than hoping they’ll eventually get better on their own.